Appendices

 2. Ability to identify native and introduced plant species, including noxious weeds.

-3. Ability to organize assigned work and develop efficient strategies to accomplish said work.
+3. Ability to organize and complete assigned work and tasks efficiently.

-4. Ability to establish and maintain effective working relationships with other staff, the general public, special interest groups and individuals from other agencies.
+4. Ability to establish and maintain effective working relationships with other county staff, the general public, and individuals from other government entities and organizations.

-5. Ability to operate personal computers and demonstrate or attain proficiency in Windows, Microsoft Word, Excel and the internet.
+5. Ability to use personal computers with proficiency in Microsoft Word, Excel and web browsers.

-7. Ability to make minor repairs on equipment and facilities not requiring a trained, professional repair person.
+1. Technical proficiency to make minor repairs on equipment and facilities that do not require a professional repair technician.

-8. Ability to work a non-standard work week, including nights and weekends to accomplish the objectives of the position.
+2. Ability to work a nonstandard work week, including nights and weekends, to accomplish the objectives of the position.

-9. Ability to maintain accurate safety, work and equipment maintenance records.
+3. Ability to maintain accurate safety, work, and equipment maintenance records.

 Education and Experience

-A bachelor’s degree in a natural resource-related field and a minimum of two years practical work experience in natural resource/vegetation management or any equivalent combination of education, training and experience which provides requisite knowledge, skills and abilities for this position.
+1. A bachelor’s degree in a natural resource-related field and a minimum of two years of professional experience in natural resource/vegetation management or any equivalent combination of education, training, and experience that provides the requisite knowledge, skills, and abilities for this position.

-2. Ability to deal with the general public in a tactful and courteous manner.
+2. Ability to communicate with landowners and the general public in a tactful and courteous manner.

-3. Ability to properly and effectively communicate verbally and in writing.
+1. Ability to communicate verbally and in writing.

 Reasoning Ability

-1. Ability to apply common-sense understanding to carry out instructions in written, oral or diagram form.
+1. Ability to carry out written, verbal, or diagram instructions.

 2. Ability to apply common sense to solve problems or achieve work objectives.

-4. Ability to deal with problems involving several variables in standardized situations.
+1. Ability to solve problems involving several variables.

 Physical Demands

-1. While performing the duties of this job, the employee is routinely required to stand, walk, sit, operate hand tools, kneel, stoop, balance and climb ladders and equipment.
-These activities may be required for two or more hours at a time during an 8–10 hour work day.
+1. Ability to stand, walk, sit, operate hand tools, kneel, stoop, balance, and climb ladders and equipment.
+These activities may be required for two or more hours at a time during an 8–10 hour workday.

 2. The employee must routinely lift 50-pound objects 40 inches high and carry them for 15 yards.

-3. The specific vision abilities required for this job include: close vision, distant vision, color vision, peripheral vision, depth perception and the ability to adjust focus.
+1. The specific vision abilities required for this job include: close vision, distant vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 Work Environment